Krasko25/Obsidian-Sync/Archive/Tdiary.md

 1) I don't betray my new habits and keep taking care of them daily.
 2) I currently working on the quality of my reps doing training.
 I slow down to learn to fell the work of my muscles and avoid traumas.
 All this is lowering the amount of reps and it hurts my ego so I want to praise myself for doing it.
 3) I manage to complete my list of calories each day for a few days in a row.
+==January 10th, 2024==
+For the last few days my sleeping schedule was a mess.
+I fall asleep at about 2 am and wake up at about 11 or 12 am.
+Not only it takes me more time to sleep, but it also violates my level of energy.

+I also did no progress in my learning project.
+I don't have to do it.
+It gives me only 5 points out of a 100, but I want to do it anyway.
+I think that is will help me to understand the topic better.
+Not to mention, I already promised myself to do it, so it will hurt my ego to give up on this.

+Today I finally did some progress on the project, I hope to finish it tomorrow.
+Though, I had to give up on reading and math today.
+Of course, I could do a bit of it today, but in this case I would have to fall asleep at about 11:45 pm, which is not good enough.

+A gratitude dive:
+1) I'm grateful to myself for putting my sleep above other things.
+2) Being able not to be angry with myself for missing my dailies is also a good thing.
+3) I do routines to fix my scoliosis every day (though, I do it in different time because of my inconsistent sleep).